tyan-n/CS341-Project/README.md

 ## Features

-Secure User Account System:
+- **Secure User Account System**
   Users can create accounts with secure credentials, log in to manage personal or family registrations, and securely log out when finished.

-Class Browsing and Registration with Capacity Enforcement:
+- **Class Browsing and Registration with Capacity Enforcement**
-   Users can browse available classes, view detailed descriptions, and register.
+  Users can browse available classes, view detailed descriptions, and register for sessions.
 Full or canceled classes are clearly marked and cannot be joined.
-   A user will be notified if a class they are registered for has been cancelled upon account login.
+Upon login, users are notified if a class they were registered for has been canceled.

-Family Account Support:
+- **Family Account Support**
-   The Family Owner can create a family group, add or remove dependents, and register them for classes from a single shared account view.
+  Family Owners can create a family group, add or remove dependents, and register them for classes under a shared account.

-My Classes Dashboard:
+- **My Classes Dashboard**
-   Users can view, track, and cancel their upcoming class registrations through a centralized dashboard.
+  Users can view, track, and cancel their upcoming class registrations through a centralized and easy-to-navigate dashboard.

-Employee Tools:
+- **Employee Tools**
+  Employees can:
+  - Browse available classes
-   Employees can browse class offerings, sign up to teach classes, and view their teaching schedules
+  - Sign up to teach sessions
+  - View and manage their teaching schedules

-Administrative Features:
+- **Administrative Features**
-   Admins have elevated control, including:
+  Admins have elevated permissions to:

-   Running detailed reports on users and their registrations
+  - Run detailed reports on users and their registration history

-   Managing all users and accounts
+  - Manage all user and staff accounts

-   Creating new classes and removing existing ones
+  - Create and remove classes as needed

-   Deactivating user accounts as needed
+  - Deactivate user accounts when necessary

 ## Technologies Used